mammasmias/IterativeRotationsAssignments/README.md

 # Compile and run
 To run IRA/SOFI on any platform, you first need to compile it.
-See `src/README`.
+See `src/README` or the [online documentation](https://mammasmias.github.io/IterativeRotationsAssignments/#installation).

 # Terms and conditions